abbylemon/ETL-challenge/README.md

 # To Execute This Notebook

+1. Clone the repository

-1. Create the environment from the environment.yml file:
+2. Create the environment from the environment.yml file:

         conda env create -f environment.yml

-2. Activate the new environment:
+3. Activate the new environment:

         conda activate LemonETL

-3. Create a PostgreSQL database called `store_locations_db`
+4. Create a PostgreSQL database called `store_locations_db`

-4. Generate all tables by copying and pasting the contents from `ETL-challenge.sql` and exicute
+5. Generate all tables by copying and pasting the contents from `ETL-challenge.sql` and exicute

-5. Run all cells in the `ETL-Notebook.ipynb` to populate SQL tables with cleaned data by using exicutable:
+6. Run all cells in the `ETL-Notebook.ipynb` to populate SQL tables with cleaned data by using exicutable:

         runipy Resources/ETL-Notebook.ipynb

-6. Validate this by running the following queries in your Query Tool.
+7. Validate this by running the following queries in your Query Tool.

         select * from target_locations;